deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 ![](charts/charts_7_0.png "🔼 Figure 1: Computation (a) and model size (b) scaling curves of student LMs pre-trained from scratch with Vanilla KD¹ and MINIPLM.
 The teacher LM has 1.8B parameters.
 “1.8B→500M” means we use a 500M student LM.
 Training-time computation is kept constant for LMs of the same size in model scaling.
 The y-axis represents the LMs' zero-shot performance on 9 downstream NLP tasks.")

-> 🔼 The chart displays the scaling curves of student language models pre-trained using knowledge distillation, comparing MINIPLM's performance against a vanilla knowledge distillation method across varying computational budgets and model sizes.
+> 🔼 The chart displays the computation and model size scaling curves for student language models pre-trained using Vanilla KD and the proposed MINIPLM method, showing MINIPLM's superior performance and efficiency.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Computation (a) and model size (b) scaling curves of student LMs pre-trained from scratch with Vanilla KD¹ and MINIPLM.
 The teacher LM has 1.8B parameters.
 “1.8B→500M” means we use a 500M student LM.
 Training-time computation is kept constant for LMs of the same size in model scaling.
 The y-axis represents the LMs' zero-shot performance on 9 downstream NLP tasks.